structuralvariantsSTN/structuralvariantsstn.github.io/_pages/committee.md

 permalink: /committee/
 ---

 STRiVE is structured in several working groups addressing the different objectives of the network.
 Each member contributes to one or several of them, favouring the dynamism of our community.
-If you want to join the STN as a contributor, please use this link and indicate the working group you would be interested in joining (or additional initiative you would like to suggest). [link coming soon](https://structuralvariantsstn.github.io/).
+If you want to join the STN as a contributor, please use this link and indicate the working group you would be interested in joining (or additional initiative you would like to suggest) [link coming soon](https://structuralvariantsstn.github.io/).

 If you just want to be informed of our activities you may also sign up for the info mailing list [link coming soon](https://structuralvariantsstn.github.io/).

 ### Management committee
 The committee handles administrative and funding aspects of the network: